zmois/topWines/README.md

 - clone repository: `https://github.com/zmois/topWines.git`
 - run the program: `go run main.go`
 - open the browser and go to [http://localhost:8080](http://localhost:8080)
-- On the main page use the Seacrh function to type the kind of wine you are looking for and then click Enter or press Submit.
+- On the main page use the Search function to type the kind of wine you are looking for and then click Enter or press Submit.
 - The result of your search request will be printed out on the screen.

 **NOTE** Unfortunately, only a successful result will be printed out, in case when nothing is found, a blank page is displayed.
 I am working on a solution to this problem.